priyankasaggu/priyankasaggu.github.io/_posts/2023-06-08-upgrade-k8s-cluster.md

  ==> File on system created by you or by a script.
  ==> File also in package provided by package maintainer.
    What would you like to do about it ?
 Your options are:
-    Y or I  : install the package maintainer's version N or O  : keep your currently-installed version
+    Y or I  : install the package maintainer\'s version N or O  : keep your currently-installed version
       D     : show the differences between the versions Z     : start a shell to examine the situation